 When do I register for classes?

 You will meet with an academic advisor who will assist you in reviewing a list of classes for the fall semester.
-After this meeting, the Registrar’s office will create your fall semester schedule.
+After this meeting, the Academic Service's Office will create your fall semester schedule.

 What if I want to audition for a music group?